robpwatkins/101-Bootstrap-Boilerplate/README.md

 ## Questions for Student Discussion

 1. Why would we use Bootstrap?
-1. What advantages do you see working with Bootstrap?
+1. What advantages do you see to working with Bootstrap?
-1. Why is responsive so important?
+1. Why is responsive design so important?
 1. What's the first step to building a website?
 What's after that?
 When does Bootstrap come in that sequence?